Frequently Asked Questions

 How is work assessed?

 For students to progress to the next material, the previous material must be completed.
 Each material and each lesson contain an assessment.
-In addition, teachers/guides keep daily notes and update our record keeping system MontessoriCompass to which our parents have access.
-Reports are sent home three times per year and parent-student-teacher conferences are held twice a year.
+In addition, teachers/guides keep daily notes and update our record keeping system.
+Reports are sent home two times per year and parent-student-teacher conferences are held twice a year.

 Can my child switch from a traditional school to Montessori?